florykhan/FutureSpend/README.md

 # 💰 FutureSpend — See Tomorrow, Save Today, Share Success

-An **AI-powered personal finance and spending forecast system** that connects your calendar to spending predictions.
+Built in 24 hours at a hackathon sponsored by **SFU CSSS** and **RBC**, FutureSpend is an **AI-powered personal finance and spending forecast system** that connects your calendar to spending predictions.
 The system analyzes upcoming events (meals, outings, transport), predicts likely spend by category, and surfaces insights, savings challenges, and an AI coach.
-Built with a **FastAPI backend** and **Next.js** frontend, with optional **Google Gemini** for natural-language advice.
+It uses a **FastAPI backend** and **Next.js** frontend, with optional **Google Gemini** for natural-language advice.

 ---